 Residential development, water pollution and groundwater depletion.

-Managing the preserve with assistance from volunteers and partners.
+Managing the preserve with assistance from managed by our partners at the Kettle Creek Environmental Education Center.
 Providing educational opportunities for the local community.
 Acquiring land and conservation easements.

 Created a floating boardwalk during the 1980's that provides accessibility without damage to the bog.
 Acquired 78 acres in 2006 to expand the preserve to 900 acres, including 300 acres purchased in partnership with Pocono Township.